ncatlab/nlab-content/pages/1467.md

+# Compact spaces
+* tic
+{: toc}

 ## Idea

 A [[topological space]] (or more generally [[convergence space]]) is _compact_ if everything converges as much as possible.
 It is a kind of ultimate topological expression of the general idea of a space being "closed and bounded": every [[net]] must accumulate somewhere in the space; by boundedness it cannot escape, and by closure the point is in the space.
-There is also a notion of compactness for [[locale]]s.
+There is also a notion of compactness for [[locales]].

 ## Definitions